 USAF HH-53 Super Jolly Green Giants saved many lives on rescue missions in Vietnam.
 In 1980 the USAF converted 53s to MH-53H/J/M Pave Low helicopters, (Pave: precision avionics vectoring equipment.
 Low: aircraft could fly close to the earth to avoid detection) and last flew in 2008.

-This CH-53D went to Vietnam, crashed in 1970, and returned to duty with the Marines, serving in all major conflicts, most recently Afghanistan in February 2012.
+This CH-53D went to Vietnam and crashed in 1970.
+It then returned to duty with the Marines, serving in all major conflicts.
+Most recently serving in Afghanistan in February 2012.
 It was retired from Heavy Marine Helicopter Squadron HMH-363 at Kaneohe Bay.
 The Marines have retired most CH-53Ds, depending on Super Stallion CH-53Es until the CH-53Ks arrive).
 Retired CH-53Ds used for firefighting are called Fire Stallions.